-Ted Mallett, Vice-President & Chief Economist
+Ted Mallett, VP and Chief Economist

 On a scale between 0 and 100, an index above 50 means owners expecting their business’ performance to be stronger in the next year outnumber those expecting weaker performance.
 One normally sees an index level of between 65 and 70 when the economy is growing at its potential.